PLMUN-CITCS/2025-OBJPROG-LAB026/README.md

    ```

    **Notable Observations:**
+   - This example combines various object-oriented programming concepts:
+      - Classes and objects
+      - Access modifiers
+      - Constructors
+      - Instance methods
+      - Static variables and methods
-   - The objectCount variable is shared by all instances of the Item class.
-Each time a new Item object is created, the objectCount is incremented, and this change is reflected across all objects.
+   - The studentCount variable is shared by all instances of the Student class and is incremented each time a new Student object is created.
-   - You can call the static method displayObjectCount() directly using the class name, without needing an object instance.
+   - You can call the static method displayStudentCount() directly using the class name, without needing an object instance.

    **Java Programming Best Practices:**
+   - Use private access for attributes to enforce encapsulation.
+   - Provide constructors to initialize objects.
-   - Use static variables when you want to share data across all objects of a class.
+   - Use static variables for data shared across all objects of a class.
-   - Use static methods to define utility functions or methods that don't operate on specific object instances.
+   - Use static methods for operations related to the class itself rather than specific instances.
-   - Use descriptive names for static variables and methods.

    **Step-by-Step Instructions:**

    1. Create the Item Class
-      - Create a new Java file named `ItemDemo.java`.
+      - Create a new Java file named `StudentDemo.java`.
-      - Define a class called `Item`.
+      - Define a class called `Student`.
       ```Java
-      class Item {
+      class Student {
           // Code will go here
       }
       ```

-   2. Add a Static Variable
+   2. Add Private Attributes
-      - Inside the Item class, declare a static variable named objectCount of type int.
-Initialize it to 0.
+      - Inside the Student class, declare three instance variables (attributes) with private access:
-      - Use the static keyword to indicate that this variable belongs to the class itself, not to any specific object of the class.
+         - name of type String
+         - id of type int
+         - gpa of type double
       ```Java
-      class Item {
+      class Student {
-          static int objectCount = 0;
+          private String name;
+          private int id;
+          private double gpa;
       }
       ```

-   3. Add an Instance Variable
+   3. Add a Static Variable
-      - Inside the Item class, declare an instance variable named itemName of type String.
+      - Inside the Student class, declare a static variable named studentCount of type int.
+Initialize it to 0.
+      - Use the static keyword to indicate that this variable belongs to the class itself, not to any specific object of the class.
       ```Java
-      class Item {
+      class Student {
-          //... (static variable)...
+          //... (private attributes)...
-          String itemName;
+          private static int studentCount = 0;
       }
       ```

    4. Create a Constructor
-      - Inside the Item class, create a constructor that takes a String parameter named itemName.
+      - Inside the Student class, create a constructor.
+      - The constructor should take three parameters:
+         - a String for the name
+         - an int for the id
+         - a double for the gpa
-      - Inside the constructor, initialize the itemName instance variable with the value of the itemName parameter.
+      - Inside the constructor, initialize the name, id, and gpa attributes using the provided parameters.
-      - Increment the static objectCount variable by 1.
+      - Increment the static studentCount variable by 1.
       ```Java
-      class Item {
+      class Student {
-          //... (variables)...
+          //... (attributes)...

-          public Item(String itemName) {
+          public Student(String name, int id, double gpa) {
+              this.name = name;
+              this.id = id;
-              this.itemName = itemName;
+              this.gpa = gpa;
-              objectCount++;
+              studentCount++;
           }
       }
       ```

-   5. Add a Static Method
+   5. Add a displayStudentInfo Method
-      - Inside the Item class, create a static method named displayObjectCount.
+      - Inside the Student class, create a method named displayStudentInfo.
       - This method should not return any value (void).
-      - Use the static keyword to indicate that this method belongs to the class.
-      - Inside the displayObjectCount method, add a println statement to print the value of the objectCount variable.
+      - Inside the displayStudentInfo method, add a println statement to print the student's information in the format: "Student ID: [id], Name: [name], GPA: [gpa]"
       ```Java
-      class Item {
+      class Student {
-          //... (variables and constructor)...
+          //... (attributes and constructor)...

-          public static void displayObjectCount() {
+          public void displayStudentInfo() {
-              System.out.println("Total objects created: " + objectCount);
+              System.out.println("Student ID: " + id + ", Name: " + name + ", GPA: " + gpa);
           }
       }
       ```

-   6. Add an Instance Method
+   6. Add a Static displayStudentCount Method
-      - Inside the Item class, create an instance method named displayItem.
+      - Inside the Student class, create a static method named displayStudentCount.
       - This method should not return any value (void).
-      - Inside the displayItem method, add a println statement to print the name of the item.
+      - Inside the displayStudentCount method, add a println statement to print the value of the studentCount variable.
       ```Java
-      class Item {
+      class Student {
           //... (other methods)...

-          public void displayItem() {
+          public static void displayStudentCount() {
-              System.out.println("Item: " + itemName);
+              System.out.println("Total students: " + studentCount);
           }
       }
       ```

    7. Create the main Method
-      - In the same file (ItemDemo.java), outside the Item class, create the main method.
+      - In the same file (StudentDemo.java), outside the Student class, create the main method.
       ```Java
-      public class ItemDemo {
+      public class StudentDemo {
           public static void main(String args) {
               // Code will go here
           }
       }
       ```
-      - Create another Person object named person2 using the default constructor (no arguments).

-   8. Create Item Objects
+   8. Create Student Objects
-      - Inside the main method, create three objects of the Item class named item1, item2, and item3, each with a different item name (e.g., "Laptop", "Smartphone", "Tablet").
+      - Inside the main method, create three objects of the Student class named student1, student2, and student3, each with different names, IDs, and GPAs.
       ```Java
-      Item item1 = new Item("Laptop");
+      Student student1 = new Student("Alice", 101, 3.8);
-      Item item2 = new Item("Smartphone");
+      Student student2 = new Student("Bob", 102, 3.5);
-      Item item3 = new Item("Tablet");
+      Student student3 = new Student("Charlie", 103, 3.9);
       ```

    9. Call the Instance and Static Methods
-      - In the main method, call the displayItem() method on each of the Item objects (item1, item2, item3).
+      - In the main method, call the displayStudentInfo() method on each of the Student objects (student1, student2, student3).
       ```Java
-      item1.displayItem();
-      item2.displayItem();
-      item3.displayItem();
+      student1.displayStudentInfo();
+      student2.displayStudentInfo();
+      student3.displayStudentInfo();
       ```
-      - Call the static displayObjectCount() method using the class name: Item.displayObjectCount();
+      - Call the static displayStudentCount() method using the class name: Student.displayStudentCount();
       ```Java
-      Item.displayObjectCount();
+      Student.displayStudentCount();
       ```

    10. Compile and Run
-       - Save the file as `ItemDemo.java`.
+       - Save the file as `StudentDemo.java`.
-       - Compile the code using `javac ItemDemo.java` in your terminal or command prompt.
+       - Compile the code using `javac StudentDemo.java` in your terminal or command prompt.
-       - Run the compiled code using `java ItemDemo`.
+       - Run the compiled code using `java StudentDemo`.

    **Conclusion**
-   This exercise introduced the concept of static members (class variables and class methods) in Java.
-Static members belong to the class itself, not to any specific object.
-They are shared among all instances of the class.
-By understanding static members, you can write more efficient and organized code, especially when dealing with data or behaviors that are common to all objects of a class.
+   This exercise provided an integrated example of modeling a real-world entity (a student) using a class in Java.
+It combined various object-oriented programming concepts to create a more comprehensive and realistic example.
+By understanding and applying these concepts, you can build well-structured and maintainable Java programs that effectively model and manage data and behavior.

 ### **Step 4: Push Changes to GitHub**
 Once you've completed your changes, follow these steps to upload your work to your GitHub repository.